mongodb/specifications/source/sessions/driver-sessions.rst

 ``logicalSessionTimeoutMinutes`` property of the ``TopologyDescription``.
 See the Server Discovery And Monitoring specification for details.

-If a driver has a server session pool, then when a ``ClientSession`` is ended it MUST return the server session to the server session pool.
+When a ``ClientSession`` is ended it MUST return the server session to the server session pool.
 See the algorithm below for the steps to follow when returning a ``ServerSession`` instance to the server session pool.

 The server session pool has no maximum size.
 The pool only shrinks when a server session is acquired for use or discarded.

-If a driver has a server session pool, then when a ``MongoClient`` instance is closed the driver MUST proactively inform the server that the pooled server sessions will no longer be used by sending one or more ``endSessions`` commands to the server.
+When a ``MongoClient`` instance is closed the driver MUST proactively inform the server that the pooled server sessions will no longer be used by sending one or more ``endSessions`` commands to the server.

 The server session pool is modeled as a double ended queue.
 The algorithms below require the ability to add and remove ``ServerSession`` instances from the front of